Hk669/blog/docs/index.md

 ---
 # Hey there!

 I'm Hrushikesh Dokala, and I'm currently diving deep into retrieval augmented generation.
 I specialize in backend development and love contributing to open source projects.
-I'm a **Beta** Microsoft Learn Student Ambassador
+I'm a **Beta** Microsoft Learn Student Ambassadors

+*Currently seeking internship opportunities.
+Grateful for any leads shared.
+Thank you in advance.*

 **Fun fact**: When I'm not coding, you can find me on the football field, enjoying the beautiful game and staying active.

 ## Writing